grafalex82/ut88/README.md

 The `G 3000` command can be used to run [bootstrap module](tapes/CPM64.RKU), which is also preloaded in this configuration.
 The bootstrap module will create/clear and initialize quasi disk image, that later may be used with the system.

+Note that the QuasiDisk.bin quasi disk file is created in the current directory.

 CP/M-35 version of the OS can be executed as follows: load [OS binary](tapes/CPM35.RKU), and execute it with `G 4A00` command.
 Note that keyboard incompatibility workaround is applied only for CP/M-64 version, but not CP/M-35.

 ![](doc/images/cpm64.png)